CameronBrooks11/threadlib/docs/README.rst

         :alt: bolt-in-nut logo

 threadlib is a library of standard threads for `OpenSCAD <https://www.openscad.org>`__.
-It is based on Helges excellent
+It is based on Helge's excellent
 `threadprofile.scad <https://github.com/MisterHW/IoP-satellite/tree/master/OpenSCAD%20bottle%20threads>`__
-to create nice threads with lead-in / lead-out tapers.
+to create nice threads with lead-in/lead-out tapers.
 Check out his `article on generating nice threads <https://hackaday.io/page/5252-generating-nice-threads-in-openscad>`__ on Hackaday.

-In contrast to other thread libraries such as `openscad-threads <http://dkprojects.net/openscad-threads/>`__, `yet another thread library <https://www.thingiverse.com/thing:2277141>`__, `threads for screws and nuts V1 <https://www.thingiverse.com/thing:3131126>`__, and `threading.scad <https://www.thingiverse.com/thing:1659079>`__, threadlib does not make you look up diameters and pitches and maybe even thread-profiles in tables and norms: It has these tables built in.
+In contrast to other thread libraries such as `openscad-threads <http://dkprojects.net/openscad-threads/>`__, `yet another thread library <https://www.thingiverse.com/thing:2277141>`__, `threads for screws and nuts V1 <https://www.thingiverse.com/thing:3131126>`__, and `threading.scad <https://www.thingiverse.com/thing:1659079>`__, threadlib does not make you look up diameters and pitches, and maybe even thread profiles, in tables and norms: it has these tables built in.

 Creating a thread is as simple as